sylvaticus/MITx_6.86x/Unit 04 - Unsupervised Learning/Unit 04 - Unsupervised Learning.md

 #### Other drawbacks of K-M algorithm

+In general we can say there are two classes of drawbacks of the K-M algorithm.

+The first class is that the measure doesn't describe what we consider as a natural classification, so the cost function doesn't represent what we would like the cost of the partition to be, it does not return a useful information concerning the partition ranking.

+The second class of problems  involves instead the computational aspects to reach the minimum of this cost, like the ability to find a global minimum.

 While  K-M algorithm scale well to large datasets, it has many other drawbacks.

 One is that vanilla K-M algorithm tries to find spherical clusters in the data, even when the groups have other spatial grouping: